linkerd/website/linkerd.io/content/2/tasks/install.md

 ### Stage 1: config

 The `config` stage is intended to be run by the cluster owner, the role with more privileges.
-It is also the cluster owner's responsbility to run the initial pre-install check:
+It is also the cluster owner's responsibility to run the initial pre-install check:

 ```bash